make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 # Removing Barriers in Education

-- the Raspberry Pi and the promise of widespread affordable internet can help remove the traditional barriers to higher education
+- the Raspberry Pi and the promise of widespread affordable internet are helping to remove the traditional barriers in education
 - unfortunately the development tools for popular game engines only run on high-end computers
 - in contrast, web development can be done on an inexpensive computer
-- the demos used in this presentation are all web-based, written and tested on less powerful computers
+- the demos used in this presentation are all web-based, written and tested on a less powerful computer

 ---